Richardaeld/Eldridge_Music/README.md

 + A counter that tells the user how many merchandise items are being displayed in the current search or on the current page.
 + Add different ways of sorting displayed merchandise items.
 These could include: price, composer, etc....
 + Add ability to calculate tax.
++ Rating system:
+    + Change number rating to a star count.
+This would look better and remove the need for a text input.
+        + This system couls have its numbers updated to use a more standard 5 or 10 star system.
+    + Add a validation system to only allows that have purchased a product to rate it.

 # Technology and Languages
 + HTML - Skeleton frame of the application.